jqueuniet/netbox-go/apiv4_2/docs/VirtualDeviceContextRequest.md

 ### NewVirtualDeviceContextRequest

-`func NewVirtualDeviceContextRequest(name string, device BriefDeviceRequest, status PatchedWritableVirtualDeviceContextRequestStatus, ) *VirtualDeviceContextRequest`
+`func NewVirtualDeviceContextRequest(name string, device BriefInterfaceRequestDevice, status PatchedWritableVirtualDeviceContextRequestStatus, ) *VirtualDeviceContextRequest`

 NewVirtualDeviceContextRequest instantiates a new VirtualDeviceContextRequest object This constructor will assign default values to properties that have it defined,